rstudio/rstudio-conf-2022-program/rmarkdown-quarto/highlights-of-knitr-package-past.md

 talk_id: 22181
 talk_slug: highlights-of-knitr-package-past
 talk_type: regular
+talk_tags: [communication, programming]
 session_slug: rmarkdown-quarto
-block: 3-9-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Highlights of the knitr package from the past two years
+talk_title: "Highlights of the knitr package from the past two years"
 # A short version of the title, suitable for small displays
 talk_title_short: Highlights of the knitr package from the past two years
 # A link to your talk's materials, when ready